mikesetzer/Proof-of-Work-Algorithm/README.md

 - Update NONCE with the starting nonce
 - Update data with the data string to append nonce to
-- Update newHash[:x] == '': with x as the number of leading bits to check, and '' with the string to search for in leading bits.
+- Update newHash[:x] == 's': with x as the number of leading bits to check, and 's' with the string to search for in leading bits.

 Outputs to console as well as an output.txt file on completion.